odesenfans/pyaleph/docs/guides/install.md

 ### Node secret keys

-An Aleph.im node must have a persistent public-private keypair to authenticate to the network.
+An aleph.im node must have a persistent public-private keypair to authenticate to the network.
 These keys can be created using the Docker image.
 We strongly advise to back up your keys once generated.